FlynnCao/valaxy/blog/pages/about/index.md

 ---

 :::en
 Hey there!
-I’m Flynn Cao, a student pursuing my MSE degree and also ~~working~~ self-employing as a software developer.
+I’m Flynn Cao, a student pursuing my MSE degree in UM and also ~~working~~ self-employing as a software developer.

 If you’re interested in checking out my open-source contributions and following along with my learning journey, you can find me on GitHub at https://github.com/flynncao.